In Articles, Personal Resources

 The Connection Between Fatigue and Recovery

-How to Battle Fatigue in Early Sobriety
+How to Manage Fatigue in Early Sobriety

-Fatigue in early recovery is common, but there are several ways to combat your sobriety fatigue so that you can continue your sobriety journey feeling well rested.
+Fatigue in early recovery is common, but there are several ways to combat your sobriety fatigue so that you can continue your sobriety journey feeling well-rested.

-Set A Sleep Schedule
+Set a Sleep Schedule

 Many people in recovery who are feeling fatigued are not getting enough good quality sleep.
 One of the best ways to fight tiredness in recovery is to create a sleep schedule and stick to it.
 You should go to bed at the same time every night and wake up around the same time every morning, even on the weekends.
 Although you may be tired, napping throughout the day can make it harder for you to fall asleep at night and throw off your sleeping schedule.
-Sleep is important in recovery and a regular sleep schedule can reset your circadian rhythm so that you feel less tired during the day.
+Sleep is important in recovery, and a regular sleep schedule can reset your circadian rhythm so that you feel less tired during the day.

-Create A Pre-Bedtime Routine
+Create a Pre-Bedtime Routine

 Sleep disturbance and insomnia are common in recovery and can lead to early sobriety exhaustion.
 A good way to help your body fall asleep at night is to create a good pre-sleep routine.
 Your body and mind may need time to wind down before falling asleep, so use the hour or so before bedtime to relax.
 Create a routine where you read, meditate, take a bath, have decaffeinated tea, or listen to soothing music.
 This regular pre-bedtime routine can alert your body and mind that it is almost time for bed and can help make falling asleep easier.